-Dr. Christiana (Christy) Russell enters her second year with the Vanderbilt football program, serving as Director of Player Development.
+Dr. Christiana (Christy) Russell enters her third year with the Vanderbilt football program.
+She serves as Co-Director of Player Development.

 Russell, who completed a doctorate in Human Development and Family Science from Ohio State University joins the Commodore football staff after serving three years as the Director of Vanderbilt University’s Office of Transition Programs.

-As Director of Player Development, Russell will serve as a mentor to Commodore student-athletes, developing curriculum to achieve personal growth in their academic endeavors, community outreach, compliance and career development.
+In his player development role, Russell serves as a mentor to Commodore student-athletes, developing curriculum to achieve personal growth in their academic endeavors, community outreach, compliance and career development.

 Russell’s player development position has four goals – to create a student-athlete valued experience, increase student-athlete community involvement, prepare student-athletes for life after college encourage and continued involvement from alumni.